 The sleep group showed a striking 20 percent jump in performance speed and a near 35 percent improvement in accuracy.
 Again, far from trivial improvements.
 In addition, those participants who learned the skill in the morning, and who showed no improvement that evening, did go on to show an identical bump-up in performance after they too had a full nights sleep.
 Therefore your brain will continue to improve skill memories in the absence of any further practice.
 Magical.
 One last point to mention is that this process of learning enhancement occurs during the final two hours of an eight hour night sleep and disastrously this is the window where we predominantly cut sleep to get a head start on the day.

 8 hours has been used as a guideline amount of time required for a suitable slumber, however, this is a personal metric.
 Many require more, and the rare and lucky few may require less (close to zero percent of the population are fully rested with less than 6 hours of sleep a night).
-I personally use the bedtime system on the iPhone’s alarm app to ensure I get 9 hours and 30 minutes of good quality sleep Monday to Friday.
-On weekends, I do not set an alarm and instead I let my natural rhythm dictate the time I wake up.
 If you are tired, just sleep is one easy mantra to follow.
 Somedays, given my schedule is relatively flexible at university, I may come onto campus an hour later if I have had a poor sleep the night before to ensure I have benefited as much as possible from this natural panacea.

 If you enjoyed this article and would like to purchase the book, see the link below.